 This is exactly what professional matchmakers do when pairing people up.
 Matchmakers consider what their clients have in common, but also keep an eye out for certain sets of incompatible qualities between partners, that usually mean a relationship won't work out.

-Melody Kiersz, a professional matchmaker with the digital matchmaking service Tawkify, tells Bustle.
+Melody Kiersz, a professional matchmaker with the digital matchmaking service Tawkify, tells Bustle, "There are some obvious ones, like not wanting the same things in life, lifestyle choices in terms of travel or location, and relationship style (i.e., monogamous vs. polyamorous).”
 But there are lesser-known incompatibilities that often lead to breakups, too, like the ones addressed below.

 lead to relationship success.
-1 Different Ideas Surrounding Money
+1 You Have Different Ideas Surrounding Money

 Numerous studies and surveys have found

 money is major source of relationship stress.
-So it shouldn't come as a surprise that an extreme saver and extreme spender would have a hard time staying together in the long run.
+So it shouldn't come as a surprise that an extreme saver and mega spender would have a hard time staying together in the long run.

 "While a balance of these elements can be good, if someone enjoys spending money [...] and the other aims to save money on everything, the relationship won't work because it comes down to incompatible values and incompatible sources of joy,"

 Michela Hattabaugh, a Chicago-based matchmaker with Three Day Rule, tells Bustle.